- How to call TrueConf users

-To call a user, double click on their name in the address book or use one of the methods described below.
+To call a TrueConf user, you can use one of the options described below.

-You can make a call by selecting the Call option in the context menu for a user.
+You can make a call by selecting the Call option in the user's context menu.

 Select a user and click the call button in the pop-up panel.

-You can call a phone number by using the dialer or the search field in the address book.
+You can call a phone number in the user profile, in the search field or in the address book dialer.

-Enter a phone number in international format in the search bar.
-Next, click the call button in the menu that appears below.
-For example, dial +18338783263 to call our sales department.
+Enter a phone number in the international format in the search field.
+Next, click the Call button in the menu that appears below.
+For example, you can dial +1 (833) 878-32-63 to call TrueConf sales department.

 You can also call extension numbers connected to your PBX.